 What I describe as a major problem are the not-so-innocent, false claims about the protection industry and the executives that employ it.
 It usually comes down to security being depicted as an ostentatious perk for corporate elitists, rather than an unfortunate necessity for people under a great deal of risk.
 I can maybe give the benefit of the doubt to those who don’t understand the subject of security risk management, but what’s inexcusable are the common implications that the executives who receive this type of protection only do so out of paranoia or delusions of grandeur (or both), and that there’s something sinister about the security industry.

-Perhaps the worst article I’ve seen in this respect was the recent one by The Register, which goes so far as to rank executives on a paranoia scale (nominating Mark Zuckerberg for first place).
+Perhaps the worst article I’ve seen in this respect was the recent one by The Register, which goes so far as to rank executives on an ego scale (nominating Mark Zuckerberg for first place).
 This piece was so preposterous, and so intentionally insulting to executives and to the protection industry, that I felt I simply had to say a few things.

 First, I want to address the idea that there’s something surreptitiously sinister about the high-level security that billionaire executives receive.
 To a certain degree, I get it.
 With so many movies and TV shows spinning ominous tales about it, it’s not surprising that lots of people believe corporate interests, wealthy individuals, and private security must, by definition, be up to no good.
 So let’s clarify a few things: